Succinct Permutation Graphs: Introduction

 \paragraph{Outline} The rest of this paper is organized as follows. \wref{sec:preliminaries} collects previous results on PGs and succinct data structures.
-In \wref{sec:data-structures}, we describe our main result: the succinct data structures for PGs. \ifsubmission{ Due to space constraints, our other results are given in the appendix; they all rely on the techniques established in \wref{sec:data-structures}. \wref{app:algorithms} describes how to simulate various algorithms on top of our succinct representation. \wref{app:bipartite} discusses our data structure for bipartite PGs, and \wref{app:circular} extends our approach to circular PGs.
-Finally, \wref{app:semi-local} introduces semi-local graph representations and our corresponding results. }{ All our other results rely on the techniques established in that section. \wref{sec:algorithms} describes how to simulate various algorithms on top of our succinct representation. \wref{sec:bipartite} discusses our data structure for bipartite PGs, and \wref{sec:circular} extends our approach to circular PGs.
-Finally, \wref{sec:semi-local} introduces semi-local graph representations and our corresponding results. } \wref{sec:conclusion} concludes the paper.
+In \wref{sec:data-structures}, we describe our main result: the succinct data structures for PGs. \ifsubmission{ Due to space constraints, our other results are given in the appendix; \wref{app:algorithms} describes how to simulate various algorithms on top of our succinct representation. they extend the techniques established in \wref{sec:data-structures}. \wref{app:bipartite} discusses our data structure for bipartite PGs, and \wref{app:circular} extends our approach to circular PGs.
+Finally, \wref{app:semi-distributed} introduces semi-distributed graph representations and our corresponding results. }{ Our other results extend the techniques established in that section. \wref{sec:algorithms} describes how to simulate various algorithms on top of our succinct representation. \wref{sec:bipartite} discusses our data structure for bipartite PGs, and \wref{sec:circular} extends our approach to circular PGs.
+Finally, \wref{sec:semi-distributed} introduces semi-distributed graph representations and our corresponding results. } \wref{sec:conclusion} concludes the paper.